pschmeichel2/classic_models_backend_spring/README.md

 * You can build an executable jar File with "./gradlew bootJar".

 ## News
-* Implemented first version of Order Entry
+* Implemented Order Entry
+* Implemented Customer Queries
+* Readme for AWS deployment

 ## Todos
 * Clean up code